allmiraria/axiomFP/README.md

 `cd axiom_FP`

-This is how to run the software. "output" is the name of the newly generated folder that contains b allele plots :)
+This is how to run the software. "output" is the name of the newly generated folder that contains the newly generated plots

 `python axiomFP.py SNP_statistics_file.txt SNP_call_contrast_positions_file.txt output`